Cyber AssessValydex™by iFeelTech

 BEC verification is a control process that authenticates a payment request through a second, trusted communication channel before funds are released.

-What is Business Email Compromise (BEC) verification?
+What is BEC verification?

 The FBI IC3 2024 Annual Report lists 21,442 BEC complaints and approximately $2.77 billion in adjusted losses for 2024.
 IC3's September 2024 PSA separately reports $55,499,915,582 in exposed BEC losses from October 2013 through December 2023, underscoring the continuing scale of both attempted and successful fraud activity.